-If you are using tabcmd on the Tableau Online on Windows primary node, change to the Tableau Server bin folder.
+If you are using tabcmd on the Tableau Online on Windows initial node, change to the Tableau Server bin folder.
 For example:

-If you installed tabcmd on a computer other than the primary node, change to the directory where you installed tabcmd.
+If you installed tabcmd on a computer other than the initial node, change to the directory where you installed tabcmd.

 On a Linux computer, you do not need to change to the install directory.

 When you use tabcmd, you must establish an authenticated server session.
 The session identifies the server or Tableau Online site and the user running the session.
 You can start a session first, and then specify your command next, or you can start a session and execute a command all at once.

 Important: If you are using tabcmd to perform more than one task, you must run tasks one after another (serially), rather than at the same time (in parallel).

 -u, etc.) are not case sensitive, but the values you provide (such as

 tabcmd login -s https://online.tableau.com -t mysite -u email@example.com -p password